AlibiMelis/crawler-classifier/README.md

 - start – crawler starts.
 - grab – crawler starts to grab an article.
 - f-grab – an article has been grabbed and loaded into the buffer. wait – crawler starts waiting for available space in the buffer. s-wait – crawler stops waiting.
-- quit – crawler finished all job and about to quit.\n
+- quit – crawler finished all job and about to quit.

 Classifier:
 - start – classifier starts.
 - clfy – classifier starts to classify an article.